AndrewDanilov/yii2-custom-pages/README.md

 Before that, album and some photos needs to be added to page (press "Add album" and than "Add photo").
 Albums has own buttons to copy their shortcodes to clipboard.

 With extended syntax of shortcode you can add "alt" attribute to all pictures of gallery or slider.
-It can consist template vars: {index}, {filename}, {basename}, {extension}.
+It can consist substitutions: {index}, {filename}, {basename}, {extension}.

+## SEO

+There is ability to set seo-tags for any created page or category.
+You can define browser title and meta description.

+## Categories

+Pages grouped by categories.
+You can add anlimited count of categories with anlimited count pages inside each other.